account_circleRecruiting

 Trial design

-Methodology study in patients undergoing cardiac surgery with cardiopulmonary bypass to investigate mechanisms involved in post-operative acute kidney injury
+Methodology study in patients undergoing cardiac surgery with cardiopulmonary bypass to investigate mechanisms involved in cardiac surgery-associated acute kidney injury.

 Trial Type